The Bob Cummings Show: Production

 Dwayne Hickman became a break-out star on the show.
 The series had various recurring models who were given opportunities to act, including Suzanne Alexander, Sally Todd, Norma Brooks, and Joi Lansing.

 Rod Amateau, who worked on the show, said the reason it was successful was:

 He [Cummings' character] was unsuccessful.
 He would never score with these girls because his nephew, his sister, or Schultzy would show up.
 He had dreams and illusions of being a playboy, but he wasn't making it.
-His frustration is what made the show funny.|In December 1958, Davis signed to make two more years of the show.
-The same month, Hickman left for his own show The Many Loves of Dobie Gillis.
-He was replaced on the show by a six-year-old waif played by Tammy Marihugh.
+His frustration is what made the show funny.In December 1958, Davis signed to make two more years of the show.
+The same month, Hickman left for his own show The Many Loves of Dobie Gillis, although he had filmed enough episodes so that he appeared regularly on The Bob Cummings Show straight through to the series' conclusion.

+In anticipation of Hickman's departure, a new character was introduced midway through the final season: a six-year-old waif named Tammy Johnson played by Tammy Marihugh.
+This character was seen in eight episodes, and presumably would have continued on as a precocious foil for the Bob Collins character had the series continued into season 6.

 In January 1959, the show celebrated its fifth year.
 Henning put part of the reason for its success down to the fact that it was a tight operation – Henning wrote most episodes, Cummings directed, and Cummings' wife handled business.

 During the making of the show, Cummings became increasingly under the grip of his addiction to methamphetamine, although this was kept from the public.